 The principal responsibility of the Agricultural and Farmland Protection Board is to review land owner applications for inclusion in the County's Agricultural District.

 The Agricultural District provides agricultural lands with a number of benefits and protections without burdening a landowner with additional restrictions.
-There are currently 333 parcels in the district which is comprised of 18,764 acres or approximately 13% of the County’s total land area (see map).
+The district is comprised of 19,028 acres or approximately 13% of the County’s total land area (see map).
 The goal of the Agricultural District is to maintain a viable agricultural industry within the County and we encourage local farmers and growers to consider enrolling their property.

 Annual 30-Day Review